 Important Dates for the Hename family

 This web page shows only a small excerpt of our Hename research.
-Another 143 words (10 lines of text) covering the years 1667, 1559, 1547, 1554 and are included under the topic Early Hename History in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) covering the years 1667, 1559, 1547, 1554 and are included under the topic Early Hename History in all our PDF Extended History products and printed products wherever possible.